gosuto-inzasheru/zk_hack_istanbul/README.md

 ## installation

-1. if not installed yet, follow the installation instructions for `rustup`, `circom` and `snarkjs` here: https://docs.circom.io/getting-started/installation/
+1a. if not installed yet, follow the installation instructions for `rustup`, `circom` and `snarkjs` here: https://docs.circom.io/getting-started/installation/

-(optional)
+1b. create the (temp) directories needed for the next steps:

 ```
 mkdir outputs witnesses ceremonies keys verifiers proofs